cerner/fhir.cerner.com/content/soarian/r4/foundation/other/operationoutcome.md

 OperationOutcome.issue.__code__	          | multiple-matches
 OperationOutcome.issue.__details__	      | Multiple results found for the given ID: [%s].

-When a record is not found because the patient associated with the record does not match the patient identified in the _id parameter as a result of a Merge Record action:
+When a record is not found because the patient associated with the record does not match the patient identified in the _id parameter because of a Merge Record action:

 Element                                   | Value
 ------------------------------------------|------------------------------------------------------------------------------------------------------
 OperationOutcome.issue.__severity__	      | error
 OperationOutcome.issue.__code__	          | not-found
-OperationOutcome.issue.__details__	      | No records are associated with the ID : [%s] due to a patient merge action.
+OperationOutcome.issue.__details__	      | No records are associated with the ID : [%s] because of a patient merge action.
 Target patient ID: [%s].

 When too many search results qualify for a given search criteria: